Houkxi/BatteryChecks/README.md

 # BatteryChecks
 A checklist for all the functions in my lib.
-Start of the creation of functions and their tests.
+Not finished.

 ## For Corewar

-ALL these checks are for the assembler program
+Note : *ALL these checks are for the assembler program*

 diff_check.sh is to compare two assemblers with only valid files.
 The idea is to make sure the binary input is correct without having to read it. z_corewar and zaz are the two witness executables from the school project.